 Federal Court: In the context of s 501BA(2), FCAFC had held in Ibrahim that: Minister conflated non-refoulement with the protection obligations under Migration Act; error was material because the internal relocation principle, which formed part of the non-refoulement obligations, no longer formed part of the protection obligations under the Act.
 In DGI19: FCA held Ibrahim applied to s 501CA(4); but Minister argued it should be distinguished on the basis that DGI19 did not argue to Minister the difference between the non-refoulement obligations and the protection obligations under the Act for the purposes of the relocation principle; FCA did not distinguish Ibrahim, holding that it was "not incumbent on an applicant proleptically to deal with the possibility of relocation".
-With respect, FCA seems to have ignored the existence of DGI19, which had been delivered 4 days before.
-Omar (first instance) wrongly decided?
+Was Omar (first instance) wrongly decided?

 DGI19, a previous decision of a single judge of the Federal Court, contained the following paragraph (emphasis added in this article):